-In compliance with the wish of Lord Derby, he moved that the House adjourn till Friday.
-Mr HUME alone addressed the House, trusting that a full explanation of the policy of the new ministry would be given on Friday, an expectation greeted with "No, no," from the Protectionists, and the House adjourned.
+In compliance with the wish of Lord Derby, he moved that the 7 man adiguen till Friday.
+Mr HUME alone addressed war while that a full explanation of the policy and ministry would be given on Friday, an expectation with "No, no," from the Protectionists and the juse adjourned.